Deltares/ProbabilisticLibrary/readme.md

 ### Installation

-Request the wheel of the Probabilistic Library from Deltares.
+Request the wheel of the wrapper from Deltares.

 Place the wheel in the `dist` folder.
 ```